ZhilkinSerg/Cataclysm-DDA-xdda/README.md

 # Cataclysm-DDA-xdda
 ## Description

 Reorganized core data mod for [Cataclysm: Dark Days Ahead](http://en.cataclysmdda.com/).
-This mod is aimed to be fully compatible copy with original `dda` core data mod with reorganized file structure.
+This mod is aimed to be a fully compatible copy of original `dda` core data mod with reorganized file structure.

 ## Installation and usage